Spend less, save more. This advice is doled out whenever anyone mentions they’d like to start investing in real estate but have no money.

-This is a pretty popular question in the forums.
+This is a pretty popular question in the forums, as well.
 But have you ever stopped to think about WHY you have no money?

-If you’re a little older, with a job and a life and you still have no money, you might have toxic money habits — ways you earn and spend your money that have a dramatically negative effect on your financial future.
+If you’re a little older, have a job and a life, and you still have no money, you might have toxic money habits—ways you earn and spend your money that have a dramatically negative effect on your financial future.

 You may not even realize your habits are toxic or that you’re setting yourself up for financial disaster later in life.
 Habits are hard to break, but the first step to change is to realize there’s a problem.